Illustration: George Wylesol

 Music publicist Seth Werkheiser launched a fun YouTube series where he plays ‘Bandcamp Roulette’ with recently purchased albums from the Bandcamp homepage.
 If falling down tag rabbit holes isn’t working for you, give it a try.

-Similarly, Buy Music Club is a place for creating and browsing lists of independent music purchasable on Bandcamp.
-Anyone can make a list, but the site curates and presents their favorites on the homepage.
+A small bonus resource to check out is Buy Music Club, which is a place for creating and browsing lists of independent music purchasable on Bandcamp.
+Anyone can make a list, but the site curates and shares their favorites on the homepage.

 5. Hype Machine

 Last.fm is a huge community of music lovers.
-The site tracks what you’re listening to and makes recommendations.
-Create a library of your favorite discoveries, which get lost in the shuffle on other platforms.
-See what music is trending among the community, explore charts and new releases, and more.
+The site takes note of what you’re listening to and makes recommendations.
+You can create unique libraries of your favorite discoveries, which can get lost in the shuffle on other platforms.
+It’s also a lot of fun to see what music is trending among the community, explore charts and new releases, and more.

-cmd.to/fm is such a fun tool.
+Despite its intimidating look for the non-programmers out there, cmd.to/fm is such a fun tool for music discovery.
 Use a play command to enter a genre or artist, and a track is randomly generated.
-For example, if you typed “play disco,” a random disco track would play.
+For example, if you typed “play disco,” a random disco track will play.

 You can also explore the site’s categories, distinguished by instrument and genre and organized alphabetically.

 8. Indie Shuffle